In This Article

 Authentication and Authorization are fundamental aspects of AD security, ensuring that only authorized users can access resources within the network.
 Secure Communication is maintained through protocols like Kerberos, LDAP, and SSL, guarding against potential security threats.

-Group Policies are employed by administrators to enforce security settings on specific groups of users or computers, contributing to the overall network security.
+Administrators employ Group Policies to enforce security settings on specific groups of users or computers, contributing to the overall network security.
 User Account Security focuses on implementing strong password policies, multi-factor authentication, and regular reviews of user permissions to prevent unauthorized access.

 Privilege Management adheres to the principle of least privilege, limiting user access to only what is necessary for their roles, reducing the risk of misuse.
 Monitoring and Auditing play a crucial role in identifying and responding to suspicious activities promptly, enhancing overall security.